The Snagglepuss Chronicles #1

 Snagglepuss, Hanna-Barbera’s old cartoon actor and playwright assists the last session of one of his popular play.
 It is 1953, in New York and the U.S. has lost fate in its artists and creators.
 Are they all communists waiting valiantly in the wings to betray their country to the reds?
 What can be done?
 How does one artist survive the day, live his life as a gay cat, and does not become a has-been.
 Will Snagglepuss survive the House Un-American Activities Committee?

-Since Art Spiegelman’s Maus, there many creators would have used the animals and the humans as allegories foe minorities.
+, many creators have used the animals as humans as allegories for minorities.
 I do not know if Russell will follow that route but for now, he does not care.
 Do not expect an answer as to why anthropomorphic animals live with humans.
 This is not the story.
 The story is the extension of the old Snagglepuss character that we watched as kids becoming the ultimate version of himself as a playwright and battling his own humanity as an artist.

 So far, Snagglepuss is no more than a Tennessee Williams’s analogue in a pink mountain lion’s body.
 His life is different, but he has not yet evolved from the prototype that Russell used to extend the cartoon character.
 As such, I await the opportunity to see if Snagglepuss will remain a caricature or a serious character whose story is about the witch hunt American government frequently put their people through.
 Given the growing authoritarian presidency of Donald Trump, it will be interesting to see if Russell can emulate some of political shenanigans that will happen in 2018, in this comic.